-Our team has extensive experience working with foreign investors and on hundreds of foreign national transactions involving The Foreign Investment in Real Property Tax Act (FIRPTA).
+Our team of licensed title agents and support staff have extensive experience working with foreign investors and embassies throughout Europe, Asia and South America, and have successfully completed thousands of foreign national transactions involving The Foreign Investment in Real Property Tax Act (FIRPTA).

 To learn more about FIRPTA, including whether the law applies to your purchase, visit www.irs.gov and type FIRPTA into the search field.